AlexanderMcElroy/Tic-Tac-Blitz/README.md

 # Info

-Tic-Tac Blitz! is a singleplayer / local multiplayer browser game made by Alexander McElroy Jr (me) in my free time.
+Tic-Tac Blitz! is a singleplayer / local multiplayer browser game made in my free time.
 The game is a fast paced strategic variant of tic-tac-toe.

 Live demo: https://alexandermcelroy.github.io/Tic-Tac-Blitz/